Leukemia: An Overview for Primary Care

 ALL is most common in children and young adults.
 Signs and symptoms include fever, lethargy, bleeding, muscle aches, and enlargement of the spleen, liver or lymph nodes.
 Blast cells are seen on peripheral smear or bone marrow aspirate.
 AML is mostly in adults.
 Symptoms include fever, fatigue, weight loss, shortness of breath, chest pain, bruising, nosebleeds, and menorrhagia.
 Pain is not common.

 Chronic leukemia is often discovered incidentally and is more common in adults.
 CLL may present with an enlarged liver, spleen or lymph nodes.
-CML may present solely with splenomegaly Bleeding and bruising are rare in chronic leukemia.
+CML may present solely with splenomegaly.
+Bleeding and bruising are rare in chronic leukemia.

 Leukocytosis is the first laboratory indication of possible leukemia.
 The type of WBC proliferation will help guide diagnosis.
 Monocyte predominance is seen in chronic infections, such as connective tissue disorders or TB.
 Basophilia is common in viral infections or inflammatory conditions.
 Lymphocytosis is seen in EBV, CMV, TB, pertussis, or asplenia.
 Eosinophilia is seen in parasitic, allergic or connective tissue disorders.
 Neutrophil predominance can be due to inflammation, stress, drugs, or infection.